Deploy W&B with Kubernetes Operator

 #### Helm Terraform Module

-This method allows for customized deployments tailored to specific requirements, leveraging Terraform's infrastructure-as-code approach for consistency and repeatability.
-The official W\&B Helm-based Terraform Module is located [here](https://registry.terraform.io/modules/wandb/wandb/helm/latest).
+This method supports customized deployments tailored to specific requirements, using Terraform's infrastructure-as-code approach for consistency and repeatability.
+The official W\&B [Helm-based Terraform Module](https://registry.terraform.io/modules/wandb/wandb/helm/latest) is available on the Terraform Registry.

 Use the following code as a starting point.
 It includes all necessary configuration options for a production grade deployment: